RTEMS/rtems-docs/bsp_howto/target_dependant_files.rst

 CPU families as the starting point for a new device driver.
 This will help reduce the development effort required.

-If the board’s CPU family is supported but the particular CPU model on that board is not, then the RTEMS port to that CPU family will have to be augmented.
+If the board's CPU family is supported but the particular CPU model on that board is not, then the RTEMS port to that CPU family will have to be augmented.
 After this is done, development of the new BSP can proceed.